quantummaid/quantummaid-tutorials/aws-lambda/04_UpdatingOurFunction.md

 - The HttpMaid overhead is flat beyond the first invocation (<5ms)
 - The network latency is quite high here (200ms per request).
 Maybe we can switch to an edge-optimized api.
 - If performance is important, 1100ms is still unaccounted for and needs investigation.
 It could be TLS negotiation, or something else.
-- The memory configuration of our function could be lowered from 512mb to something much closer to the memory used (101mb), 128mb for example.
+- We can save money by reducing `MemorySize` in `template.yml` from 512mb to something much closer to the maximum reported memory usage (101mb), say, 128mb.

-You now have the necessary building blocks to make your HttpMaid code Lambda capable, and to dig deeper into its runtime characteristics in AWS Lambda.
+You now have the necessary building blocks to make your HttpMaid code AWS Lambda capable, and to get information about its runtime characteristics, for further tweaking.

+Next, we are going to cleanup the resources we created for this tutorial, so as not to incur any unwanted costs.